Ahantya/Ahantya/README.md

 [The Spotless Sweepers](https://github.com/Ahantya/ahantya.github.io) - A website (in HTML/CSS) originally made for FBLA 2023's Competition, which focused on a local business that helped out its community.
 The website earned a State Finalist Award.

-[WeatherApp](https://github.com/Ahantya/WeatherApp) - A basic weather app that is created in Xcode and SwitfUI (for me to learn more of Swift before I create an a heavier-load app)

-[Velo](coming soon) - An app (in SwiftUI and Xcode) that will allow a student to help organize their schoolwork, give reminders on upcoming assignments, check courses to choose from the upcoming year, and more.
+[Velo](coming soon) - An app (in Python?) that will allow a student to help organize their schoolwork, give reminders on upcoming assignments, check courses to choose from the upcoming year, and more.